jerkwok/LearningRust/README.md

 ### Concurrency
     -Mutexes (mutual exclusion)
+        Alllows safe mutation of a value
     -Arc (Atomic Reference Counter)
-        -Counts the number of references that own a binding, ensures atomicity
+        -Counts the number of references that own a binding, ensures atomicity, allows ownership between multiple threads
+    -Channels
+        Send/Recieve architecture that allows for synchronization

 ***Course Concepts***
 -